Building a Personal Website - Part 1: Using Lume

 Lume Config

 Now I'll set some default configurations for our Lume project.
-This is all handled in _config.ts, which is documented here.
+This is all handled in _config.ts, which is documented in the Lume docs.

 There are three things we care about for now: